c9/docs.c9.io/src/ide-components/ide_preferences.md

     </tr>
     <tr>
       <td>**Auto-hide Horizontal Scroll**</td>
       <td>W[hen this is enabled, this will hide the horizontal scroll bar in the editor.
-Note that this has no effect in Mac OS X 10.7 (Lion), since all scrollbars, by default, auto-hide.]{: #autoHideHorizontalScroll}</td>
+Note that this has no effect in Mac OS X 10.7 (Lion) and above, since all scrollbars, by default, auto-hide.]{: #autoHideHorizontalScroll}</td>
     </tr>
     <tr>
       <td>**Vim Mode**</td>